ksplonsk/lost/src/README.txt

 Files:
 app.py - A Flask app to be run via mod_wsgi templates/
-    index.html - a template for the root path welcome.html - a template for the welcome page goodbye.html - a template for the goodbye page
+	facility_inventory_report.html — a template for a report showing inventory at a specific facility and date based upon user specifications in_transit_report.html — a template for a report showing in transit on a specific date		based upon user specifications index.html — a template for the root path login.html — a template for a simple login screen logout.html — a template for a simple logout screen report_menu.html — a template for allowing user to choose specifications based upon what report they wish to see